keno-shiferaw/World-Power/README.md

 ### Tools
 For this project Python is used for analysis and Tableau for visualization.
-The result of the visualization can be found here.
+The result of the visualization can be found [here](https://public.tableau.com/app/profile/keno.shiferaw/viz/projectx_17155194732710/EmfrmElec?publish=yes)